 The preceding sections state a number of common guidelines that need to be stated all in one place.
 These are important!

-- Always discuss graphics in nearby text preceding the graphic.
-Don't just throw a graphic out there unexplained.
-Orient readers to the graphic; explain its basic meaning.
+- Always discuss tables in preceding text.
+Don't just throw a table, graph, or chart out there unexplained.
+Orient readers to it; explain its basic significance.

-- Make sure your graphics are appropriate to your audience, subject matter, and purpose—don't zap beginners with advanced, highly technical graphics they can't understand.
+- Make sure your tables, charts, and graphs are appropriate to your audience, subject matter, and purpose—don't zap beginners with massive, highly technical constructions they can't understand.

-- Except for graphics that need no figure title, cross-reference all graphics from the appropriate text.
-In the cross-reference, give the figure number (figure title and page are optional), indicate the subject matter of the graphic, and provide explanatory information as necessary.
+- Cross-reference all tables, charts, and graphs from the preceding text.
+In the cross-reference, give the number (if it is a formal table with title), indicate the subject matter of the table, and provide explanatory information as necessary.